jon-jacky/Piety/editors/edsel.md

 The paragraph range *]* is especially useful with the wrap, indent, and outdent commands *J*, *I*, and *O*.

+The *M-q* display editing command wraps the current paragraph, so you do not have to use command mode for this.

 #### Cut and paste ####